tryhackmeltd/docs.tryhackme.com/docs/discord/verify.md

 ![Verify Token](https://i.imgur.com/3PvcJhQ.png)

-7. Press "Enter" and the bot will update your roles!
+7. Press "Enter", the bot will then update your roles!

 Your role within the Discord will now automatically update every 24 hours.
 However, if you'd that to be reflected quicker, you will have to perform the same process again.